msample/envoy-filter-example/inject.rst

   the gRPC injection request, for example, to allow a session id to be converted to a JWT containing the user id.
 Named cookie 'headers' are passed with the "cookie.(name)" name and a value that is just the named cookie value with any optional quotes removed.
+If always_triggered is not explicitly specified, this field is required.

+always_triggered:
+  *(optional, boolean)* forces this filter to attempt injection for every request if set true.
+Defaults to false if unspecified.
+If *always_triggered* is explicitly set to false, this filter will only fire if the trigger headers are present.
+If explictly set false and trigger_headers is empty or absent this filter will never fire.
+If *always_triggered* is explictly set, *trigger_headers* becomes optional.

 include
   *(optional, array)* if triggered, these header names and values will